These nutty, gluten-free and paleo tahini blondies are bursting with chunks of chocolate on the inside and toasted sesame seeds on the top.

 It’s pretty hard to resist a pan of warm blondies filled with chunks of melty chocolate coming out of the oven.
 The sweet scent just calls you to sink your teeth into one.

-I like mine with a tender center and a little puffed and chewy around the edges.
+I generally like my blondies with a tender center and puffed and chewy around the edges.
 A little gooey on inside, well set around the edges, you know the kind.
 These particular blondies depart a bit from the traditional thanks to the addition of almond butter and tahini.
-The distinctive taste of tahini adds an interesting depth of flavor to the vanilla and coconut sugar laced blondies.
+The distinctive nutty taste of tahini adds an interesting depth of flavor to the vanilla and coconut sugar laced blondies.

-If you like your blondies a little gooey, chill them for a right away , or if you prefer yours warm, serve them with a scoop of your favorite ice cream.
+If you like your blondies a little gooey, chill them right away, but if you prefer yours warm, then serve them with a scoop of your favorite ice cream.
 While these are at their very best the day they’re made, they do keep well for a few days in an airtight container as well.

 If I were you, I’d eat all those center pieces first, that is unless you’re more of an edges kind of person!

-These nutty, gluten-free and paleo tahini blondies are bursting with chunks of chocolate on the inside and toasted sesame seeds on the top.
+These deliciously soft and chewy, paleo tahini blondies are bursting with chunks of chocolate and toasty sesame flavor.

 Ingredients